Are SPIFS Always Effective?

 In part one of our “Incentives Demystified” we ask: Are SPIFs always effective?
 And what is needed to develop effective incentive programs that ensure the money being invested to reward partners and manage/operationalize the program, give vendors the desired outcomes?
 Followed up next week when we ask “what impacts the effectiveness of different Incentives in delivering desired results?

 Every frequent traveller, and even every holiday traveller, more than likely has at least one frequent flyer membership.
-People generally tend to stick with one membership to accumulate frequent flyer miles that can be exchanged for air tickets, merchandise, or hotel discounts.
+People generally tend to stick with one membership to accumulate frequent flyer miles to exchange for air tickets, merchandise, or hotel discounts.
 Frequent flyer programs can be impactful in driving mindshare and lifetime loyalty among their customers.

 Increasingly, this form of incentive program is being adopted by B2B vendors for the sales and pre-sales representatives of their partners.
 Partners represent multiple brands.
 As such you need an incentive program to entice your partners’ sales reps to sell your products over another.
 Also known as the Sales Performance Incentive Funds (SPIFs), the objectives are to gain mindshare and drive traction among the partners’ sales individuals.
 SPIFs can come in the form of monetary rewards or accumulated in the form of reward points.
 These can then be exchanged for merchandise, vouchers, or travel.
 It can be time-bound to drive immediate sales results or long-term to drive loyalty.